 Where environmental protection works are proposed, it has been assumed (and identified) that these may occur within the Coastal Wetland Area.
+No actions are located within Littoral Rainforest Areas (or proximity areas).

 3.2.2 Actions to be implemented by Council